top of page

 Screenshot 2024-03-19 at 4.46.01 PM.png

-Exploring the Molecular Mechanisms of Male Germ Cell Fate of Development Through Phylogenetics.
+Evaluate the Molecular and Cellular Mechanisms of Male Germ Cell Fate of Development Through Phylogenetics.

-The mammalian testis is a complex environment housing various cell types crucial for sperm production, including germ cells at different developmental stages and supportive somatic cells.
-Through comparative analyses of testicular cell populations across species, we aim to decipher how sperm differentiation evolves and initiates meiosis.
+The mammalian testis contains a diverse array of cell types essential for sperm production, including germ cells at various stages of development and supportive somatic cells.
+By comparing testicular cell populations and regulatory pathways across species, we aim to understand the initiation of meiosis and germ cell differentiation, as well as spermiogenesis.

-Understanding the Factors Influencing Male Infertility in Model and Non-Model Mammalian Species
+Understanding the Intrinsic and Extrinsic Factors Influencing Male Infertility in Model and Non-Model Mammalian Species

-Spermatogenesis relies on a complex communication between germ cells and neighboring somatic cells.
-We're using advanced techniques like multi-omics analysis and CRISPR/Cas9 gene editing to uncover the genetic pathways and interactions driving sperm production.
-Our goal is to understand these mechanisms thoroughly, pinpointing specific molecular regulators unique to germ cells.
-Then, we aim to replicate and manipulate these targets in laboratory settings or living organisms, with the aim of applying these discoveries to help non-model animals.
+Spermatogenesis relies on complex communication between germ cells and neighboring somatic cells.
+We're using advanced techniques, such as multi-omics analysis and CRISPR/Cas9 gene editing, to uncover the intrinsic and extrinsic pathways and interactions that drive sperm production.
+Our goal is to understand these mechanisms, pinpointing specific molecular regulators unique to germ cells.
+We then aim to replicate and manipulate these targets in laboratory settings or living organisms, applying these discoveries to enhance reproductive technologies and fertility.

 Determine the Paternal Impact of Male Fertility and Early Embryonic Development in Animals